delegateas/DataModelViewer/Website/.github/instructions/design/design.instructions.md

 # Introduction
 This document provides guidelines how to design components for the project.
 The project uses Tailwind CSS for styling.
-And Radix UI (primitives) for elements.
+And MUI UI for elements.
 You must always follow the design specifications outlined in this document.

 # Styling